Diet or Exercise More Important

 Unlocking Longevity: Is Diet or Exercise More Important for a Healthier, Happier Life?

-As we delve into this topic, it’s important to remember that every individual is unique, and what works for one person may not necessarily work for another.
-Therefore, it is crucial to consider a personalized approach when evaluating the benefits of diet and exercise in the quest for a longer, healthier life.
+As we explore this topic, we must remember that everyone is unique.
+What works for one person may not work for another.
+It is important to consider personal factors when examining the benefits of diet and exercise.
+These factors can lead to a longer and healthier life.

 Debunking the BMI myth